 Highland Illinois Nursing Home Abuse Lawyers

-If you believe your loved one suffered harm while a patient at Faith Care Center Highland, contact Rosenfeld Injury Lawyers now.
+If you believe your loved one suffered harm while a patient at Faith Care Center Highland, contact Rosenfeld Injury Lawyers LLC now.
 Our Highland nursing home attorneys have successfully resolved many financial compensation claims for victims of abuse, mistreatment, and neglect in Illinois nursing facilities and held legally responsible those individuals in facilities responsible for causing the loved one harm.

 We encourage you to contact our Madison County elder abuse law offices by calling (888) 424-5757 today to schedule your no obligation, initial case evaluation at no charge.
 You are not required to pay any upfront fees or retainers because we accept all nursing home abuse/neglect cases through contingency fee arrangements.
 This means payment for our legal fees are made only after we have successfully resolved your case in a jury trial or negotiated an out-of-court settlement on your behalf.